KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 Yanco continued to handle the ball better, and their well-directed kicks proved effective in making openings for the forwards.

-Fox was responsible for good play on the wing but Miller secured the ball and play was transferred to the centre, Griffith forwarded on to Haines, who secured but dropped the ball.
+Fox was responsible for good play on the wing, but Miller secured the ball, and play was transferred to the centre, Griffith forwarded on to Haines, who secured but dropped the ball.
 Players near the ball apparently thought the whistle had been blown and ceased play.
 Anderson, however, coolly picked the ball up and kicked it through the big posts.
 Towards the end of the term Griffith livened up and began to handle the leather more effectively.
-Anderson passed to to Polkinghorne, who passed a crush successfully, giving Haines the opportunity to score.
+Anderson passed to Polkinghorne, who passed a crush successfully, giving Haines the opportunity to score.
 He snapped a point just before the bell sounded.

 Yanco, 5 goals 4 behinds - 34 points; Griffith, 3 goals 3 behinds - 21 points.